 Looking for new ways to feature your products in your email marketing?
 When you’re talking about your product day in and day out it can feel like you’ve exhausted all your options and like you have no other way to talk about your product!

-Well today we’re going through just that.
-Between this week and last week’s episode, you’ll have 20+ email ideas that you can rotate through each quarter to keep the content flowing and stay top of mind with your customers.
+Well, today we’re going through just that.
+Between this week and the list of non-salesy eCommerce email ideas, you’ll have 20+ email ideas that you can rotate through each quarter to keep the content flowing and stay top of mind with your customers.

 Plan your email calendar